elastic/kibana/packages/kbn-i18n/GUIDELINE.md

 ### Message types

-The IDs (names) for messages are descriptive of the string, and its role in the interface (button, label, header, etc.).
+The IDs (names) chosen for message keys are descriptive of the string, and its role in the interface (button, label, header, etc.).
 Each message id ends with a descriptive type.
+Types are defined at the end of ID by combining to the last segment using camel case.

 The following types are supported:
 - header